vyshnavi-adusumelli/FinBot/CONTRIBUTING.md

 - What is the enhancement?
 - Suggestions to implement the enhancement

-Lastly, We welcome suggestions to improve the bot; please add them to the TO-DO list.
+We welcome suggestions to improve the bot; please add them to the TO-DO list.

 ### Pull Requests